 \Proof of National Fraternity or Sorority Charter is required for "City-wide Chapters."
-Members of Citywide Chapters MUST provide proof of 5 student requirement at UIC.
-Culturally Based Organization MUST provide proof of 3 student requirement at UIC. \Please note the office will allow chapters for one academic year to have 3 UIC Enrolled Students within the chapter.
+Members of City-wide Chapters MUST provide proof of (5) student requirement at UIC.
+Culturally Based Organization MUST provide proof of (3) student requirement at UIC. \Please note the office will not allow chapters to gain a conditional agreement with (3) or more current UIC students.

-To maintain Conditional Recognition through the (INSERT YEAR) Academic Year, UIC policies to be met include the following:
+To maintain Conditional Recognition through the Academic Year, UIC policies to be met include the following:

-• Chapter President, Vice President, and Treasurer must complete the Executive Officer Agreement.

-• On campus chapter advisor or Regional/IHQ Representative must complete the Advisor Agreement Form. \(If Applicable) chapter advisor or Regional/IHQ representative must complete the Advisor Agreement Form.

-• The chapter executive board must meet with the Office of Fraternity and Sorority Life monthly with updates on chapter recruitment progress.

-• Chapter Advisors must meet with the Office of Fraternity and Sorority Life who bimonthly.

-• Chapter president and advisor must meet with the Office and Fraternity and Sorority Life at the end of each academic semester.

-• The Office of Fraternity and Sorority Life will be in contact with Regional and National Leadership/Headquarters/Organization to update them on chapter status.

-• The UIC Office of Fraternity and Sorority Life will allow two room bookings and two table bookings per semester.
+- \(If Applicable: current UIC student) Chapter President, Vice President, and Treasurer must complete the Executive Officer Agreement. - On campus chapter advisor or Regional/IHQ Representative must complete the Advisor Agreement Form. \(If Applicable) primary chapter advisor or Regional/IHQ representative must complete the Advisor Agreement Form. - The chapter executive board must meet with the Office of Fraternity and Sorority Life monthly with updates on chapter recruitment progress. - The primary chapter advisor must meet with the Office of Fraternity and Sorority Life twice every semester. - Chapter president and advisor must meet with the Office and Fraternity and Sorority Life at the end of each academic semester. - The chapter agrees to abide by the UIC FSL Intake Policy. - The Office of Fraternity and Sorority Life will be in contact with Regional and National Leadership/Headquarters/Organization to update them on chapter status. - The UIC Office of Fraternity and Sorority Life will allow two room bookings and two table bookings per semester.
 Room/table booking requests are to be made 14 business days in advance for consideration.
 There is no guarantee the date/time is available at Student Center East.
-UIC FSL Staff are allowed to attend all programming. \All programs/events under the conditional agreement must take place at UIC Student Center East.

-• At least one representative from the chapter must continue to participate in UIC or the respective Council meetings held during the (INSERT YEAR) academic year.
+UIC FSL Staff are allowed to attend all programming. \All programs/events under the conditional agreement must take place at UIC Student Center East. - At least one representative from the chapter must continue to participate in UIC or the respective Council meetings held during the academic year.
 If the council bylaws allow.